Synchronous motor: Non-excited

-In non-excited motors, the rotor is made of steel.
-At synchronous speed it rotates in step with the rotating magnetic field of the stator, so it has an almost-constant magnetic field through it.
-The external stator field magnetizes the rotor, inducing the magnetic poles needed to turn it.
+In non-excited motors, the external stator field magnetizes the rotor, inducing the magnetic poles needed to turn the rotor.
+The rotor rotates in step with the stator's rotating magnetic field, so it has an almost-constant magnetic field through it.
 The rotor is made of a high-retentivity steel such as cobalt steel.
 These are manufactured in permanent magnet, reluctance and hysteresis designs: